jamal-faisal/EDA_Hotel/README.md

  Q18) Which type of room give highest revenue ?
  Q19) How many nights stay will accounts for maximum revenue?
  Q20) Which meal type is the  most preferred meal of customers?
- Q21) Which agent has booked most hotel and generate more revenue ?
+ Q21) Which agent has booked the most hotel and generate more revenue?

- Q22) Do lead time and days in waiting list affect cancellation ?
+Mainly performed using Matplotlib and Seaborn library and the following graph and plots had been used:
+* Bar Plot.
+* Scatter Plot.
+* Pie Chart.
+* Line Plot.
+* Heatmap.
+* Box Plot.